HTV04/mmlc-dac-extractor/README.md

 I made a modified version of their script because it was outdated.

-From here on, the Mega Man Legacy Collection will be referred to as the MMLC.
+From here on, the Mega Man Legacy Collection will be referred to as the MMLC for simplicity.

 ## How to use
 - Make sure the latest version of Python 3 is installed at https://python.org.